y-lohse/flexible-breakpoints/README.md

 ## SO

 So I wrote some mixins that keep what I like in this system, add what I feel is lacking and suppresses the rewriting issues.
-It's 60 lines so if you want to know how it works behidn teh scene, just read the code.
+It's 60 lines so if you want to know how it works behind the scenes, just read the code.

 Here's how you use it.
 There's also and usage.scss file with... well, usage examples.